TheSausages/Anime_Web_Application/README.md

 - Metric and data collection
 - Github (wiki, actions, etc.)

+Many aspects of the project may not be optimal/correct (ex. using an APi gateway for such a simple app), but the goal is to chekc out as many different ideals as possible, even if they are not needed here.

 ## Wiki

 Most information and documentation on the project can be found in github wiki [found here](https://github.com/TheSausages/Anime_Web_Application/wiki)